 Dear Regency Enthusiasts,

-Christmas in the 18th century was celebrated differently than we do today – though I find it very tempting: the celebrations extended over the traditional 12 days of Christmas, and was a time of entertainment with evening balls, parlor games, and family parties.
+Christmas in the 18th century was celebrated differently than we do today – and I find it very tempting.
+The celebrations extended over the traditional 12 days of Christmas, and it was a time of entertainment with evening balls, parlor games, and family parties.
 Christmas Day itself, however, would have been a quieter affair, with a visit to the church and a festive dinner in the late afternoon.

 Homes were decorated with evergreen plants.
-The aromatic leaves of bay, rosemary, ivy and yew hang on fireplaces, while garlands, swags and wreaths made from holly were fixed to staircases.
-Mistletoe would only have been found below stairs because many churches frowned upon the use of it as a decoration because it was considered pagan and a bit risqué!
+The aromatic leaves of bay, rosemary, ivy and yew hung on fireplaces, while garlands, swags and wreaths made from holly were fixed to staircases.
+Mistletoe would only have been found below stairs because many churches frowned upon the use of it as a decoration (it was considered pagan and a bit risqué!)